Eloy Jiménez Preview, Player Props: White Sox vs. Royals

-Eloy Jimenez -- with a slugging percentage of .351 in his past 10 games (including zero home runs) -- will be in action for the Chicago White Sox versus the Kansas City Royals, with Jordan Lyles on the mound, on September 6 at 7:40 PM ET.
+Eloy Jimenez -- with a slugging percentage of .368 in his past 10 games (including no homers) -- will be in action for the Chicago White Sox versus the Kansas City Royals, with Brady Singer on the mound, on September 11 at 7:40 PM ET.

-He had a hitless showing in his previous game (0-for-5) against the Royals.
+In his previous game he had a one-hit showing (1-for-3) against the Tigers.

 Eloy Jiménez Game Info & Props vs. the Royals